srobinson/unicode-wiki/README.md

 If you already have mongo and elasticsearch running locally, skip ahead..

-To quckly get a mongo/easticsearch environment up and running
+To quickly get a mongo/elasticsearch environment up and running

 ```
 ./compose.sh up